Thames & Mersey Marine Insurance

-Thames & Mersey Marine Insurance was a large British marine insurance company.
+Thames & Mersey Marine Insurance was a large British marine insurance company that operated from 1860 until it was acquired in 1911, but the name continued to be used until the 1960s.

 History

 Before 1860, Liverpool’s marine insurance rested on local syndicates, Lloyd’s of London or a small number of London companies.
 In 1859, John Towne Danson, a Liverpool barrister, published a pamphlet asserting that Liverpool had 50% of UK exports but most of its insurance was written elsewhere.
 He proposed a new joint stock company, Mersey Marine Insurance Company with £500,000 capital.
 A search for an experienced London underwriter to head the Company uncovered a similar marine proposal in London, headed by a Mr S. Sleigh.
 It was agreed that the two companies should be merged and a prospectus was published for the Thames & Mersey Marine Insurance.

 The capital was allocated as to London 45 per cent, Liverpool 30 per cent and Manchester 25 per cent.
 The company’s status was changed two years after its formation when it became possible for insurance companies to obtain limited liability under the Companies Act 1862.
 The Liverpool office became increasingly dominant and, by 1870, it accounted for 59 per cent of combined premium income.
 The Thames & Mersey Insurance Company was slow to appoint overseas underwriting agents but Liverpool took the initiative in 1870 by appointing an agent in San Francisco.
 As the overseas coverage increased, each of the UK offices developed its own area of interest.